Rail transport in Libya: Plans

-In February 2013, the pre-revolution railway project has been approved for resumption by the government.
+In February 2013, the pre-revolution railway project was approved for resumption by the government.

-In June 2022, due to the end of the second civil war and subsequent stability, tests of rolling stock between Khoms Port and Khoms city main station have restarted using old (presumably) Egyptian equipment.
+In June 2022, due to the end of the second civil war and subsequent stability, tests of rolling stock between Khoms Port and Khoms city main station restarted using old (presumably) Egyptian equipment.

 Rolling stock

 On 10 June 2007 a contract was signed with American General Electric Co. for supply of locomotives and training of Libyan nationals in operational and maintenance work.
 The contract includes the import of spare parts and technical assistance.
 The first shipment will arrive Libya by mid-2009.

 Libya was given one IC4 diesel multiple unit from AnsaldoBreda as a gift for the 40th anniversary of Muammar Gaddafi's ascent to power.

-In November 2021, the Libyan Ministry of Transportation planned to purchase CR200JS-G EDMUs and HXN3 diesel locomotives for Libyan railway operations.
+In November 2021, the Libyan Ministry of Transportation planned to purchase CR200JS-G EDMUs and DF11G diesel locomotives for Libyan railway operations.